PythonBenin/roadmap/README.md

 - [ ] Create a chapter on [Meetup.com](https://meetup.com)
 - [ ] Define a Code of Conduct for Python Users Benin Group
 - [ ] Organize the first meetup!
+- [ ] Create a job board for Python Developers